matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

   Home Server must generate a Matrix ID local part. password
   Required.
-The desired password for the account.
+The desired password for the account. bind_email
+  Optional.
+If ``true``, the server binds the email used for authentication to the Matrix ID with the ID Server.

 On success, this returns a JSON object with keys: